 The Group pursues the best practices in environmental protection and focuses on the impact of its businesses on the environment and natural resources.
 Due to the Group's business nature, its impact on natural resources is limited.
-In addition to complying with the relevant environmental laws and regulations as well as properly preserving the natural environment, the Group has integrated the concept of environmental protection into its internal management and daily operations, with an aim of achieving environmental sustainability.
+In addition to complying with the relevant environmental laws and regulations and properly preserving the natural environment, the Group has integrated the concept of environmental protection into its internal management and daily operations, aiming to achieve environmental sustainability.

-The Group recognises the responsibility of minimising the negative environmental impacts of its operations in achieving sustainable development to generate long-term values to its stakeholders and community.
-It carries out continuous monitoring on the potential impact of the business operations on the environment and minimises such impact to the environment through promoting green office.
+The Group recognises its responsibility to minimize the negative environmental impacts of its operations in achieving sustainable development and generating long-term values to its stakeholders and community.
+It continuously monitors on the potential impact of its business operations on the environment and minimises such impact to the environment through promoting green office.
 Where applicable, the Group adopts green purchasing strategies to protect natural resources.